-- Look out for a Text Message

-- Check the School Website

-- Listen to PEAK 107 for announcements

-- If you are worried that your child will not get to school, or home again, do not send him/her.

-- If in doubt, telephone the school.
+- Look out for a Text Message - Check the School Website - Listen to PEAK 107 for announcements - If you are worried that your child will not get to school, or home again, do not send him/her. - If in doubt, telephone the school. - The safety of the children is of paramount importance. - Make your decision knowing your own circumstances prioritising the safety of your children - Take your time and wear appropriate clothing / footwear.

-- Come into school with your child to see what the situation is and take advice from any staff who are

-present.

-- The safety of the children is of paramount importance.